LZeroAnalytics/thornode/docs/swap-guide/quickstart-guide.md

 ### [Affiliate Fees](../concepts/fees.md#affiliate-fee)

 Specify `affiliate` and `affiliate_bps` to skim a percentage of the swap as an affiliate fee.
 When a valid affiliate address and affiliate basis points are present in the memo, the protocol will skim affiliate_bps from the inbound swap amount and swap this to $RUNE with the affiliate address as the destination address.
+Affiliates may either be a RUNE address or a registered & un-expired THORName with a THORChain alias defined.
+If the THORName has a preferred asset set it must also have an alias for the preferred asset's chain.
+If an invalid, improperly configured, or expired THORName, or an invalid RUNE address is provided as an affiliate, the affiliate fee will be skipped.

 Params: